First-Generation Abroad students will enroll in two courses taught at the CEA study center by local professors.

 Taking a total of six credits will allow students to qualify for summer financial aid and scholarships.
 First-Generation Abroad advisors do their best to ensure all classes will transfer back to WSU as UCORE credits.
 Otherwise, the classes will transfer back as electives.
 As a reminder, each major has room for electives.
 All students need to earn a minimum of 120 credits to earn a degree from WSU.
 All classes are taught in English.

-Courses Offerings in Rome, Italy:
+Course Offerings in Rome, Italy:

 Critical Perspectives on Italy: Contemporary Culture & Society